s-banks/java-fundamentals-review/README.md

     - Receive an `ArrayList` of **Cat** objects as a parameter.
-    - The method should return an `ArrayList` of **Cat** objects, where each cat object's `color` property is capitalized.
+    - The method should return an `ArrayList` of **Cat** objects, where each cat object's `color` field is capitalized.

    Sample Input